-An objective of the HCP monitoring is to determine the continued occupancy of the MMCAs.
-In 2015, the AV survey results show continued murrelet occupancy in the surveyed Reserves and MMCAs (Table 1, Figure 3a).
-This is the first year since 2011 that occupied behaviors have been observed at all MMCAs.
-Observations of murrelets exhibiting occupied behaviors at some MMCAs, e.g. Shaw Gift and Bell Lawrence, have been difficult to obtain over time, leading to inconsistent results.
+An objective of the HCP monitoring is to determine the continued occupancy of the MMCAs and Reserves.
+In 2017, the AV survey results show continued murrelet occupancy in 1 of the 2 surveyed Reserves and in 2 of the 4 MMCAs (Table 1, Figure 3a).
+While this result is similar to previous years for the MMCAs, this is the first year since this monitoring effort began that one of the Reserves (HRSP) did not exhibit occupancy.
+Typically, both Reserves have at least one site with observations of occupancy.
+In contrast, observations of murrelets exhibiting occupied behaviors at some MMCAs, e.g. Shaw Gift, Cooper Mill, and Bell Lawrence, have been consistently difficult to obtain over time.

 There is no current explanation for the inconsistent nature of these occupied observations, or the lack thereof.
-Reduced visibility at several survey stations due to growth of vegetation is a likely factor.
-Similar to 2014 results, there were low numbers of AV detections at both Bell Lawrence and Shaw-Gift in 2015.
+Reduced visibility at several survey stations due to growth of vegetation is likely a factor.
+Similar to previous results, there were low numbers of AV detections at both Bell Lawrence and Shaw-Gift in 2017 (Table 1).
 Observation of occupied behavior at these sites appears to be a very opportunistic event.
-However, there continue to be relatively high radar counts at the sites covering both the Bell Lawrence and Shaw-Gift MMCAs (Table 2).
+However, there continues to be relatively high radar counts at the sites covering both the Bell Lawrence and Shaw-Gift MMCAs (Table 2).
 The inconsistent nature of occupancy detections and of AV detections in general points out the limitations of AV surveys in which changes in conditions at a survey site (e.g. surrounding vegetation), can influence the ability to detect murrelets and their behaviors.

 Although inconsistent at some, the continued observation of occupancy of the MMCAs via AV surveys over the study period is a potential indication that the HCP has not so far resulted in adverse changes in murrelet occupancy of these stands.
 Trends in AV detections at MMCAs and Reserves have tracked each other since 2000.
-After 15 years of AV monitoring there has been a declining trend in AV detections since the study began.
+After 18 years of AV monitoring there appears to be a declining trend in AV detections since the study began (Figure 5).

-Differences in radar counts between MMCAs and Reserves was not significant at a threshold of $p \le 0.05$ but were nearly significant at p = 0.087, indicating that the higher counts in Reserves compared to MMCA's may be biologically meaningful.
-The Land-type × Year interactions for radar surveys were both significant at a threshold of $p \le 0.05$ , in contrast to last year's analysis that reported a non-significant Land-type × Year interaction.
-However, upon close inspection, last year's analysis inadvertently excluded 24 radar surveys from 2002 and 2003 which, when included, would have resulted in a significant Land-type × Year interaction.
-However, this error would not have changed the conclusion that there were increased counts in MMCAs but not in the Reserves, which had relatively stable counts.
-The most recent analysis supersedes the previous analysis and indicates a significant decline in counts in Reserves and stable counts in the MMCAs (Figures 4, 6, and 7).
+Differences in radar counts between MMCAs and Reserves was not significant at a threshold of $p \le 0.05$ but were nearly significant at p = 0.109, indicating that the higher counts in Reserves compared to MMCAs may be biologically meaningful.
+The Land-type x Year interaction for radar surveys was significant at a threshold of $p \le 0.05$, indicating a difference in trends between the MMCAs and Reserves.
+The estimates of the slopes of these trends indicate that there has been a decline in counts in both the MMCAs and the Reserves, but the counts in the MMCAs have been declining at a slower pace (Figures 4, 6, and 7).

-The results of the exploratory AV analysis above indicated that AV counts were significantly greater in the Reserves than in the MMCAs, similar to the results from the Radar analysis in which this same difference existed (but was not statistically significant).
-The AV analysis also indicated that there has been a significant decline in AV counts from 2000-2015 for both Reserves and MMCAs, although AV counts in MMCAs appear to have remained relatively steady for the past six years (Figures 5, 8, and 9).
+The results of the exploratory AV analysis above indicated that AV counts were not statistically significantly different between the Reserves than in the MMCAs at the $p \le 0.05$ level, but they were significantly different at the $p \le 0.10$ level.
+Similar to the results from the radar analysis in which this same difference existed but was also just below significant, this could still indicate a biologically relevant difference between the Reserves and the MMCAs.
+The AV analysis also indicated that there has been a significant decline in AV counts from 2000-2017 for both Reserves and MMCAs, with no significant differences in the trend between the two land types (Figures 5, 8, and 9).

-Interestingly, while radar detections on the MMCAs has remained relatively stable (Figure 4), the trend in audio-visual detections was negative (Figure 5), providing somewhat conflicting results.
-In contrast, both the radar and audio-visual trends for the Reserves were negative.
 Overall, radar has shown to be the better tool for tracking numbers of murrelets (e.g. Bigger et al. 2006a, 2006b).